 Governor Parson and First Lady Teresa Parson live in Bolivar.
 Together, they have two grown children and six grandchildren.
 He was raised on a farm in Hickory County and graduated from Wheatland High School in Wheatland, Missouri.
-He is a small business owner and a third-generation farmer who currently owns and operates a cow and calf operation near Bolivar.
+He is a small business owner and a third-generation farmer who currently owns and operates a cow-calf operation near Bolivar.

 Governor Parson is a veteran who served six years in the U.S. Army.
 He served more than 22 years in law enforcement as the sheriff of Polk County.
 He also served in the Missouri House of Representatives from 2005-2011, in the Missouri Senate from 2011-2017, and as Lieutenant Governor in 2017-2018.
 He was sworn in as Missouri’s 57th Governor in 2018 and was reelected by a historic margin in 2020.